thick-hollins/Portfolio/content/project/waypoint/index.md

 [Front-end code](https://github.com/thick-hollins/waypoint-fe)

-For our final project at Northcoders we had two and a half weeks to build a project of our choice, showing off our back-end and front-end skills, in a group of five.
+For our final project at Northcoders we had two and a half weeks to plan and build a project of our choice, showing off our back-end and front-end development skills, in a group of five.

-My group's choice was Waypoint, an app to allow users to record their walks, along with points of interest along the way, and to share them on a social network.
+My group's choice was **Waypoint**, an app to allow users to record their walks, along with points of interest along the way, and to share them on a social network.
 We summed this up as a 'social tour-guide app'.
 The tours could be anything from a rural hike, to a historical city-walk or even a pub-crawl.

 ### Spiking